wviveiro/minReactSetup/README.md

 }
 ```

-As you notice, we imported the file `.css` to the `.js` file, not the `.scss`.
-It is because **create-react-app** still does not know how to read `scss` files, but the **minimum react setup** creates a `css` file from the `scss` so you are able to use it.
+We have imported the file `.css` to the `.js` file, not the `.scss`.
+It is because **create-react-app** still does not know how to read `scss` files, but the **minimum react setup** creates a `css` file from the `scss`.
+On this way, you are able to use `scss` files in your project.

 ## Warning ##
-At the end, all js and css files are bundled together, so your css will be treated as global.
-To avoid overwriting stylesheets, try to always wrap your jsx component in the class that is not going to be used anywhere else, so you are able to organise better your project.
+At the end, all js and css files are bundled together in one js and one css file, so your css will be treated as global.
+To avoid overwriting stylesheets, try to always wrap your jsx components in classes that are not going to be used anywhere else, so you will be able to organise better your project.